circlefin/malachite/specs/english/synchronization/README.md

         1. update peer statuses,
         2. if there is no open request, request something
         3. otherwise check whether we have a response and act accordingly
-        4. `fullEntries` is used to signal whether complete blockstore entries should be requested (rather than certificate and block separately)
+        4. `fullEntries` is used to signal whether complete block store entries should be requested (rather than certificate and block separately)

 - `pure def bsyncClientTimeout (s: BsyncClient) : ClientResult`
     - this encodes what happens when a request timeouts: